21 Different Types of Owls in Africa

 The Cape Eagle Owl (Bubo capensis) inhabits rocky outcrops and meadows in hilly regions.

-The areas around caves and cracks are where they are most likely to be found since they use rocks to construct their roosting and nesting locations.
-Cape Eagle Owls are nocturnal, like the majority of owls in Africa.
+Cape eagle owls are most likely to be found in the areas around caves and cracks, where they use rocks to construct their roosting and nesting locations.
+Like the majority of owls in Africa, Cape eagle owls are nocturnal.

 They roost throughout the daytime in rocky areas close to plants or occasionally in the treetops.
 Males and females roost together throughout the breeding season.